People

 Email: [email protected]

-Research Associate on the Civil War Paths project, working on a comparative study of the role that sect identities play in pre-war, war, and post-war periods in Lebanon, Syria, and Iraq.
+Research Associate and Coordinator of the Civil War Paths Fellowship Scheme, working on a comparative study of the role that sect identities play in pre-war, war, and post-war periods in Lebanon, Syria, and Iraq.

 Michael A Livesey